-My friends and I decided to go on a spontaneous road trip from B.C. to Alberta.
+My friends and I decided to go on a spontaneous road trip from British Columbia to Alberta.
 Our plans were to check out Vancouver, Jasper, and Banff.
-We flew to Vancouver and began our adventures there.
+We flew to Vancouver from Toronto and began our adventures there.
+We only stayed for a day and a half in Vancouver, but we managed to explore quite a bit.

 We visited Granville Island as soon as we got off our plane to meet Irene.
 It resembled Toronto’s Harbourfront neighbourhood, but was much cuter and had better food.